vanheeringen-lab/gimmemotifs/docs/reference.rst

 **Input file formats**

-The input can be in one two possible formats.
+The input can be in one of two possible formats.
 In both cases the genomic location should be present as ``chrom:start-end`` in the first column.
 The first option is a two-column format and looks like this: